ChibiOS/ChibiOS/readme.txt

   to 2.4.1).
 - NEW: Added demo for Arduino Mega, contributed by Fabio Utzig.
 - NEW: Added support for ATmega1280, contributed by Fabio Utzig.
+- NEW: Added I2C driver for AVR, contributed by Fabio Utzig.
 - NEW: Added FatFs demo for the Olimex STM32-P107 board.
 - NEW: Added support for the Olimex STM32-E407 board.
 Added an integrated demo including USB-CDC, lwIP with web server, FatFs and shell, all running